LeaseySocial.

 brian_hartgen.
 New mention from Team-FM: ...

-Manage Accounts is available from Options, Control+Comma.
+Manage Accounts is available from Options, Control+Comma or from the File menu.

 The Manage Accounts dialog lets you: